Embassy of the United States, Lima: Current building

 The current building was built in the Monterrico residential area of Santiago de Surco, in or around what was formerly part of the grounds belonging to the La Encalada hacienda.
 Construction took two years, and the building was inaugurated on July 4, 1995.
 The building was designed by Bernardo Fort-Brescia, whose façade features a blend of Incan and modern architecture, and also features small windows as a security feature.
 The building's design was met with mixed reactions from both Peruvian and U.S. citizens.

-In 2002, two security guards of the embassy were among the dead when a car bomb exploded in the El Polo shopping mall, located across the street.
+In 2002, two security guards of the embassy were among eight people killed when a car bomb exploded in the El Polo shopping mall, located across the street.
 The building received no apparent damage, unlike the hotel and bank located near the location of the blast.

 The building's façade was lit up with the national colors of Ukraine in response to Russia's invasion of the country in February 2022.

 On January 25, 2023, the building's main entrance was blocked by protesters as part of a series of protests by supporters of former president Pedro Castillo.